An analytic derivation of the empirical correlations of gamma-ray bursts: Analytic derivation of , , and

-Now let us derive the peak luminosity of $\Lp$.
+Now we derive the peak luminosity of $\Lp$.
 Since the main difference between Equations \ref{eq:10} and \ref{eq:11} is the integral of time, we can first consider the luminosity corresponding to a particular angle $\theta$ as

 The flux peaks at $\theta_{\rm{p}} \sim 0$, thus the peak luminosity is $\Lp=L(\theta_{\rm{p}}) \propto \gamma^{\prime 2}_{\rm{inj}} m_{\rm{sh}} d ^{-1} B^{\prime 2} \gamma^{2}$.